raphaelcaires/raphaelcaires/README.md

 </p> -->

 <p align="center">
   👋 Hi there!
 I'm <strong>Raphael Caires</strong>, a passionate <strong>Software Engineer</strong> 🚀 I love exploring new technologies 💡 and using them to build solutions that solve 🔧 real-world problems ⚙️.
 I'm always eager to learn, collaborate, and work with different stacks and tools.
-In my free time, you’ll find me jamming on the guitar 🎸,          playing some games 🕹️, hanging out with my dogs 🐶 or diving into a good book 📚.
+In my free time, you’ll find me jamming on the 🎸,          playing some 🕹️, hanging out with my 🐶 or diving into a good 📘.
 </p>
 <p align="center">
   Thanks for stopping by and remember: